Inductee Details

 Raymond Hood

-Mr. Hood was a pioneer architect in American modern architecture.
-Born in Pawtucket, he later became internationally recognized for his skyscraper designs.
-Among the buildings for which he was architect are the Rockerfeller Center, McGraw-Hill, the Hotel Dupont, and most of the structures at the University of Brussells.
+Raymond Hood was a pioneer architect in American modern architecture.
+Born in Pawtucket, he attended Brown University before enrolling at MIT, later becoming internationally recognized for his skyscraper designs.
+Among the buildings for which he was architect are the Rockefeller Center, McGraw-Hill, the Hotel Dupont, and most of the structures at the University of Brussels.

 See more inductees in: